 I am an experienced mountain runner!
 Do I really have to go to the race briefing?

 This is an absolute necessity!
 Given the nature of the course, the Race Director may have to make slight changes to the route right up until the last moments.
 Any changes will be fully explained at the Race Briefing.
 This briefing is for YOUR safety.

 How fit do I need to be?

 A high level of fitness is recommended.
-Experience in off-road running and technical terrain would also benefit competitors, as would experience at races over half marathon distance.
+Experience in off-road running and technical terrain would also benefit competitors.

 What kit do I need for this race?

 Our mandatory kit list is available below - our final kit list will be provided on race morning based on the weather forecast.
 It is important to note that you will not be asked to carry anything that is not on the list below.
 A mandatory kit check will take place when you are collecting your registration pack, so please bring your kit to registration.

 ☑️ Waterproof Trousers